richanna/Identity-Events/draft-ietf-secevent-http-push.md

 considering the identity of the SET issuer, or via an authentication method above.
 This specification considers authentication as a feature to prevent denial-of-service attacks.
-Because SETs are not commands (see ), Event Receivers are free to ignore SETs that are not of interest.
+Because SETs are not commands (see ), SET Receivers are free to ignore SETs that are not of interest.

 For illustrative purposes only, SET delivery examples show an OAuth2